 Animated explainer videos should not be viewed as a simple commodity purchase; they are a strategic investment positioned at the nexus of storytelling, design, and performance marketing.

-In 2025, realistic budgets for a 60-second custom explainer span from a few thousand dollars for reliable 2D motion graphics to over $20,000 for premium 3D animation or enterprise-grade quality, with template and AI video tools available at the absolute low end.
+In 2026, realistic budgets for a 60-second custom explainer video range from $5,000–$10,000 for 2D motion graphics, to $15,000–$25,000+ for premium 3D animation or enterprise-level production quality.
+At the lower end, template-based and AI video tools are available at significantly reduced costs, but with limited customization and creative control.

 The optimal expenditure is determined by your specific goals, audience, and anticipated ROI, not just the cheapest price.
 By clearly defining your objectives, selecting the appropriate production tier, and planning for long-term reuse, an explainer can become one of your funnel’s highest-performing assets.